SAFEGUARDING - KEEPING YOU SAFE

 Safeguarding and promoting the welfare of children is defined as:

-preventing impairment of children’s mental and physical health or development;
+- Preventing the impairment of children’s mental and physical health or development;

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-- taking action to enable all children to have the best outcomes.
+- Taking action to enable all children to have the best outcomes.

 At Wath Academy our Safeguarding Team is: